yananonym/bwv846/readme.md

 The encoding strategy compresses pitch data through a Hamiltonian path of intervals mapped to ASCII characters.
 Each character encodes a just intonation ratio without escape sequences, reducing what would require explicit arrays into single symbols.
 The full pitch palette occupies minimal space.
 A variant optimized for alternative tuning goals would require a distinct Hamiltonian path calculation.

 Synthesis renders pitches as sine waves with rectangular amplitude envelopes.
-The score's rhythmic structure preserves differential note durations, with sustained bass figures in the left hand and quick articulated figures in the right hand.
-Initial development explored smooth attack envelopes, but the semi-random rhythmic quality produced by rectangular envelopes, where clicks occur at waveform resets, proved aesthetically preferred and was chosen over smooth alternatives.
+The rhythmic structure preserves note durations from the original score, with sustained notes in the lower voices and staccato in the right hand's part.
+The semi-random rhythmic quality produced by rectangular envelopes, where clicks occur at waveform resets, proved aesthetically preferred and was chosen over smooth alternatives.

 ## Files